corda/corda/docs/source/node-database.rst

 In each configuration replace placeholders `[USER]`, `[PASSWORD]` and `[SCHEMA]`.

 .. note::
-   SQL database schema setup scripts are suitable for development purposes only.
+   SQL database schema setup scripts doesn't use grouping roles and doesn't contain database physical settings e.g. max disk space quota for a user.

 SQL Azure and SQL Server
 ````````````````````````
 Corda has been tested with SQL Server 2017 (14.0.3006.16) and Azure SQL (12.0.2000.8), using Microsoft JDBC Driver 6.2.

-To set up a database schema, use the following SQL:
+To set up a database schema with administrative permissions, run the following SQL:

 .. sourcecode:: sql